sarisabban/SinfNet/README.md

 `python SinfNet.py --help` or `python SinfNet.py -h`

 #### For object detection
-1. Collect images containing your objects.
+1.1 Collect images containing your objects.
 Even though the network can process different image formats, it is best to stick with the .jpg image format.

+1.2 If you can generate a total-slide scan (a single image of an entire slide) you can segment this large image into smaller images to build your dataset, use the following command to segment:

+`python SinfNet.py --segment FILENAME WIDTH HIGHT` or `python SinfNet.py -S diatoms.jpg `

 2. Make a directory called *dataset* and within it in make the following directories: